danecollins/fitbit/README.md

 * db.json
   * the database file
+  * included database is to use as an example, you should delete this before downloading your own data

 * fbdb.py
   * interface to the database

+* days.py <user>
+  * lists the range of dates for which there is data in the database

 ### Analysis

+Currently all the analysis is performed in R. This needs to be moved to an iPython notebook.

 * average and median steps, steps/week, steps/month
 * which is better metric, average or median?